 Listed in the Sunday Age Explore Magazine as One of the 20 Great Events to Get You on the Road

-The road to Beswick Falls will be open from 12 noon on Saturday.
+The road to Beswick Falls will be open from 12 noon on Saturday, entry will not be permitted before this time.
 Camping will be available for Saturday and Sunday evening.
 All patrons are asked to leave by 12 noon on Monday 28 July.
 The performances start at sunset around 6pm to 6.30pm on Saturday night and last up to three hours.

 Concession $110 *